cavapoo-cavoodle-dog-breed-info

 To avoid all the mentioned health conditions and other possible diseases, make it a habit to get your pup checked by a vet every six months.

 The size of any dog’s litter varies.
-Similarly, in the case of Cavoodle, there is no guarantee of how many puppies a Cavoodle can have in a single litter but it lies between 2 and 10.
-If we talk about the average litter size, it’s about 6 puppies a litter but you may expect any amount.
+Similarly, in the case of a Cavoodle, there is no guarantee of how many puppies a Cavoodle can have in a single litter, but it lies between 2 and 10.
+If we talk about the average litter size, it’s about 6 puppies a litter, but you may expect the unexpected.

-When it comes to the yearly maintenance cost, the first year of your Cavoodle puppy may cost you around $1000 that covers pet supplies, vaccinations, vet visits, food and various other items.
-In the following years, the cost may go down to $750 a year.
+When it comes to the yearly maintenance cost, the first year of your Cavoodle puppy may cost you around $1000, which covers pet supplies, vaccinations, vet visits, food and various other items.
+In the upcoming years, the expense could potentially decrease to $750 annually.

 Final Words: